Arikato111/Tenjin/README.md

 # Tenjin SDN

 ## Goals

 To understand The software-defined networking well, I trying to create a simple SDN with Rust language to support Openflow 1.0 first and 1.3 later.

 ## TODOs

 - [x] design structure of code and working.
 - [x] test case. ([Read docs](https://doc.rust-lang.org/book/ch11-01-writing-tests.html))
 - [ ] write more description in README.
+- [ ] handle all messages.
 - [ ] remove all unwarp.

 ## Learning resources